216 Murray Street (Coming Soon)

 What is the timeline for the project?

-Site preparation and construction will begin as soon as possible.
+Construction is underway.
 The project will use modular or panelized housing, which is constructed off site in a factory and then craned in.
 This allows for a much faster schedule than traditional construction.
-We’re expecting that residents will able to move into their new homes in 2024.
+We’re expecting that residents will be able to move into their new homes late in 2024 or early 2025.